• Understanding Course Requirements

 Reading Proficiency

-A student who meets the reading proficiency generally is able to read pre-college textbooks (9th grade level) and find main ideas and supporting details.
-Students may still have great difficulty when the amount of reading material is high, content is abstract or vocabulary is difficult.
+A student proficient in reading is typically able to read textbooks at the ninth grade level and identify main ideas and supporting details.
+However, they might still find it tough when there is a lot to read, the content is complex, or the vocabulary is difficult.

 Writing Proficiency

-A student who meets the writing proficiency is able to generate ideas to write a logical nonfiction paragraph on a single topic.
-The writing will be free of distracting technical errors.
-The student may have difficulty writing long papers or answering essay questions.
-They should have little difficulty writing one or two paragraph essays or lab reports.
+A proficient writing student can generate ideas and write a clear nonfiction paragraph on a single topic.
+Their writing will be free of errors that could distract the reader.
+They might have trouble writing long papers or answering essay questions, but should be able to write one or two paragraph essays or lab reports easily.

 Math Proficiency

-A student who meets the math proficienc y is able to understand and do basic mathematical problems with fractions, decimals and percentages.
-Note: A student who places beyond a specific course may not have all the skills contained within the prior courses.
+A math proficient student can understand and solve basic math problems dealing with fractions, decimals, and percentages.
+Note: A student who places beyond a specific course may not have all the skills contained within the earlier courses.

 Proficiency Levels

-Proficiency in reading, writing and mathematics can be determined by taking the College Placement Test (CPT) or by successfully completing previous college course work.
+Proficiency in reading, writing and mathematics can be determined a number of ways.
 There are two proficiency levels: Proficiency Recommended or Proficiency Required.
 Proficiency levels for each course can be found at the end of individual course descriptions.

 Proficiency Recommended